mrz1836/go-sanitize/.github/CODE_STANDARDS.md

 - Commit and branch naming conventions
 - Pull request conventions and required sections
 - Labeling conventions for GitHub issues/PRs
-- Makefile and build system overview
+- Build system and tooling overview
 - And more!

 This is intended for AI agents like [GPT](https://chatgpt.com/) and [Claude](https://claude.ai), but also for us human developers too!